 Details of the Windows® 98 SE operating system will not be mentioned in this manual.
 If you have any problems with Windows® 98 SE installation, operations and settings please refer to your Windows® 98 SE user's manual or other databases provided by Microsoft® Corporation.

 First, go to check the System Properties Device Manager.
 We will show you several places that identify the VIA chipset and controller.
 Some items will illicit questions.
-(We'll discussion the VIA PCI Audio drivers installation in next chapter.)

 A-2 Appendix A